-But if you can't bear to miss the latest season of your favorite shows, there's good news: You don't have to eliminate cable altogether in order to snag decent savings.
+But if you can't bear to be without cable, there's good news: You don't have to eliminate it altogether in order to snag decent savings.

 “Companies are open to making a deal with you on a lot of bills,” says Dan Rayburn, principal analyst in the digital media group at consulting firm Frost & Sullivan.
 “I’m always amazed that consumers just don’t seem to realize that if you’re nice and friendly and call up and ask for something, good corporations that value you will work with you.”